Nordic Bronze Age: Burials

 Associated with Nordic Bronze Age settlements are burial cairns, mounds and cemeteries, with interments including oak coffins and urn burials; other settlement associations include rock carvings, or bronze hoards in wetland sites.
 Some burial mounds are especially large and, with respect to the amount of gold and bronze in them, extraordinarily rich for this time period.
-Examples of prominent burial mounds include the Håga mound and Kivik King's Grave in Sweden, and the Lusehøj in Denmark.
+Examples of prominent burial mounds include the Håga mound and Kivik King's Grave in Sweden, and the Lusehøj, Buskehøj and Skelhøj in Denmark.
 A minimum of 50,000 burial mounds were constructed between 1500 and 1150 BC in Denmark alone.

-Oak coffin burials dating from the 14th-13th centuries BC contained well-preserved mummified bodies, along with their clothing and burial goods.
+Oak coffin burials dating from the 14th–13th centuries BC contained well-preserved mummified bodies, along with their clothing and burial goods.
 The bodies were intentionally mummified by watering the burial mounds to create a bog-like, oxygen-free environment within the graves.
 This practice may have been stimulated by cultural influence from Egypt, as it coincided with the appearance of Egyptian artefacts in Scandinavia and the appearance of Baltic amber in Egypt (e.g. in the tomb of Tutankhamun).
 However, intentional mummification within oak coffin burials has also been noted in Britain at an earlier date (c.
 2300 BC).

+A fundamental change in burial customs took place at the turn from the Older to the Younger Bronze Age.
+After a long period of inhumation burials, people gradually switched to cremation burials.
+During Period III of the Early Bronze Age (1300-1100 BCE), cremated remains were still buried in the old tradition in elongated pits or tree/oak coffins.
+With the beginning of the Later Bronze Age (Period IV, 1100-900 BCE), urn burials became established, although for a long time they were still placed in and around barrows.
+It was not until the seventh century that the first urn fields were created.
+Researchers used to think that urnfields appeared at the beginning of the Iron Age, around 530 BCE, but new findings from a group of researchers at the Collaborative Research Centre 1266 at the University of Kiel show that this happened a century earlier than previously thought.

 The Late Bronze Age King's Grave of Seddin in northern Germany (9th century BC) has been described as a "Homeric burial" due to its close similarity to contemporary elite burials in Greece and Italy.
+A large 'king's hall' and an associated settlement were located near to the Seddin grave.